 Your incision is covered with a waterproof protective dressing.
 You can shower and wash your hair as usual, but do not soak or scrub the dressing.
 After showering, pat dry.
 Your dressing will be removed at your first post-operative visit.
 If you experience itching once the dressing is off, you may apply lotion to the scar.
 I recommend keeping Micropore tape on the scar (available at any pharmacy – it comes in brown or white – I think the brown looks better) for about 6 weeks.
 It will help the scar fade more quickly.
 Change it every few days, when it comes off on its own.
 Keep your neck and the scar moving by turning your head from side to side, tilting your head, and massaging your scar several times per day (with the tape in place).

 You might notice bruising around your incision or upper chest and slight swelling behind the scar when you are upright.
 In addition, the scar may become pink and hard.
 This hardening will peak at about 3 weeks and may result in some tightness or difficulty swallowing, which will disappear over the next 3 to 4 months.
 You will also notice some numbness of the skin of your neck.
 This will gradually improve over time.
 Occasionally, patients get tethering of the scar on the inside, resulting in a tight feeling when swallowing or tilting the head back.
 If you experience this tightness, continue to stretch your neck and massage your scar firmly, several times per day.
+Turn your head back and forth and roll your shoulders to reduce stiffness.
 The tightness should settle down over time, usually by 3 months, but it continues to improve for three years.

 The main complaint following parathyroid surgery is discomfort with swallowing.
 Some people experience a dull ache, while others feel a sharp pain.
 This should not keep you from eating anything you want, but the pain can be annoying for a day or two.
 Nurofen and/ or Panadol is generally enough to control this pain.
 Some people prefer Panadeine, but in general, stronger medications are not necessary for long.
 You may feel like you have phlegm in your throat.
 This is usually because there was a tube in your windpipe while you were asleep that caused irritation that you perceive as phlegm.
 You will notice that if you cough, very little phlegm will come up.
 This should clear up in 4 to 5 days.
 In a small proportion of patients, the “lump in throat” feeling persists for a few months, but in most cases is will eventually resolve.